• Home

 DOCUMENT OUR HISTORY NOW

-Document Our History Now supports documentary makers, photographers, documentalists and journalists in Southeast Asia in their efforts to tell stories and document Lesbian, Gay, Bisexual, and Transgender communities, individuals and events, along with their history and what they are striving for.
+Document Our History Now supports film makers, documentary makers, photographers, and journalists in Southeast Asia in their efforts to tell stories about LGBTQ+ communities, individuals and events, along with their history and what they are striving for.

 NEWS